Section: From the Author’s Desk

 Goodreads has the book at 3.5 Stars.
 That is above average but still not where I want the book to be.
 I understand you can’t please everyone and I’m not after five stars.
 My goal is four stars.

-The below reviews are straight from Goodreads and also played a big part in me deciding to re-write Demons of the Jungle.
+Below or two reviews, ther’s more, straight from Goodreads and also played a big part in me deciding to re-write Demons of the Jungle.

 I won this book through Goodreads Giveaways which encourages you to leave an unbiased review, so here goes.